Back to All

 Weather Hazards

 Nothing is quite as unpredictable and malicious as the wrath of Mother Nature, especially when driving across the country.
-Putting traffic aside, weather can make driving dangerous.
-Our drivers are experts at their craft and know how to navigate these conditions, but that often means driving slower, taking different routes or waiting for the weather to pass.
+Putting traffic aside, Our drivers are experts at their craft and know how to navigate these conditions, but that often means driving slower, taking different routes or waiting for the weather to pass.

 These three elements of a driver’s job are only some of the things we must consider when scheduling a move.
 We do all we can to fit your needs and timeline, but we also have to be sure we give you a delivery spread we can realistically achieve.